zeroSDN/ZSDN-Controller/README.md

 # Participate

 ZeroSDN is an open source project.
-You have own ideas or plans concerning ZSDN or found a bug?
+You have own ideas or plans concerning ZSDN or found bugs?
 Share them with us!
 Under the following links you may commit your pull requests:

 ZeroSDN: